Control Flow Statements

 FOR DataType ...
 NEXT iteration statement

 BCX allows integrated loop iterator variable declarations.
-Using this option makes the iterator variable local, in scope, to the loop.
+Using this option declares the loop iterator inline and makes the iterator variable local, in scope, to the loop.

 FOR INTEGER J = 1 TO 10 STEP 5